-Eye plots Description SP In The SP In PDF Eye is a color graded Probability Density Function representing the eye pattern at the transmission side of the signal path.
+Eye plots Description SP Receiver PDF Eye 2 The PDF Eye is a color graded Probability Density Function representing the eye pattern at the output of the Equalizer if the Equalizer function is inserted in the signal path at the receiver side of the link.
 It is constructed from the convolution of the Correlated Eye with uncorrelated jitter and noise probability distributions.
-SP Filter The SP Filter PDF Eye is a color graded Probability Density Function representing the eye pattern at the output of the filter if the filter function is inserted in the signal path.
-It is constructed from the convolution of the Correlated Eye with uncorrelated jitter and noise probability distributions.
-SP Channel The SP Channel PDF Eye is a color graded Probability Density Function representing the eye pattern at the output of the channel emulator if the Channel function is inserted in the signal path.
-It is constructed from the convolution of the Correlated Eye with uncorrelated jitter and noise probability distributions.
-SP Receiver PDF Eye The PDF Eye is a color graded Probability Density Function representing the eye pattern at the output of the Equalizer if the Equalizer function is inserted in the signal path at the receiver side of the link.
-It is constructed from the convolution of the Correlated Eye with uncorrelated jitter and noise probability distributions.
 This selection was displayed as PDF Eye in 80SJNB application versions before version 2.1.
-BER Eye The BER Eye is a three-dimensional color graded map representing the predicted bit error rates at all decision thresholds and sampling phases in the unit bit interval.
-Q Eye The Q Eye is a three-dimensional color graded map representing the predicted bit error rates at all decision thresholds and sampling phases in the unit bit interval with a linearized Q-scale, rather than the BER logarithmic scale.
-BER Contour The BER Contours show the boundaries of the eye opening at the projected bit error levels.
+BER Eye 1 The BER Eye is a three-dimensional color graded map representing the predicted bit error rates at all decision thresholds and sampling phases in the unit bit interval.
+Q Eye 1 The Q Eye is a three-dimensional color graded map representing the predicted bit error rates at all decision thresholds and sampling phases in the unit bit interval with a linearized Q-scale, rather than the BER logarithmic scale.
+BER Contour 1 The BER Contours show the boundaries of the eye opening at the projected bit error levels.
+TDECQ Eye The plot is a three-dimensional color graded map of the equalized eye diagram used for the computation of TDECQ.
+When opened in Matlab (double click on the plot), it shows the vertical slices on which the histograms are assessed.